-Climbing My Family Tree is my tale of discovery as I learn my family history.
-In this blog I hope to share stories of my ancestors and the fun I’ve had finding them.
+In Climbing My Family Tree I share stories of my ancestors as I discover them, so the posts are sporadic.
 My family history is a work in progress, and I might have to backtrack occasionally if (when) I make mistakes, so if we share a branch or two I encourage you to double check the research sources rather than accepting mine wholesale.
-I hope you enjoy reading my posts and will visit often.
+I hope you enjoy reading my posts and will visit often to find new posts.
 I enjoy sharing them with you!

 This is my latest post for the “52 Ancestors in 52 Weeks”

 challenge initiated by Amy Johnson Crow of the No Story Too Small blog.
 For

 more information about the challenge and links to the other blogs participating

 in the challenge, please click on the badge in the right margin.